Vivek-sudo/respond.io-assessment/README.md

 10. Running the Application
 To run the application locally, follow these steps:

-Clone the repository and navigate to the project directory.
-Install dependencies using npm install.
+npm install

-Set up the database and Redis server (or use Docker Compose as described in the README).
+Set up the database and Redis server:

+Option 1: Using Docker Compose (Recommended for easy setup) -> Make sure you have Docker and Docker Compose installed on your machine.
-Create a .env file and set the required environment variables.
+-> Create a .env file in the project root directory and set the required environment variables

+->  Run the following command to start the application along with the database and Redis server: docker-compose up -d --build
+Option 2: Manual Setup (Requires a locally running MySQL and Redis server) Make sure you have a MySQL server running with the credentials provided in the .env file.
+Make sure you have a Redis server running with the credentials provided in the .env file.
-Start the application using npm start.
+Start the application:

+npm run start
+The application should now be running and accessible at http://localhost:3000.

+Note: When using Docker, make sure you have Docker installed and running on your machine.
+The .env file is used to set the environment variables within the Docker container.
+Make sure the .env file is present in the project directory before building or running the Docker image.